karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

     ![Retrieve the initial admin password](https://github.com/karanthakakr04/devops-bootcamp-exercises/assets/17943347/a5f74901-71d9-40c2-9825-1aaaf0f2ff4c)

+    > [!Tip]
-    - Note: You can also find the initial admin password on the host machine's filesystem at the mount point of the `jenkins_home` volume.
+    > You can also find the initial admin password on the host machine's filesystem at the mount point of the `jenkins_home` volume.

     ![Retrieve the initial admin password from mount point on the host machine](https://github.com/karanthakakr04/devops-bootcamp-exercises/assets/17943347/47a1021e-ce82-40f1-b1af-813c8e4cff73)